kinghos/UniNotes/Part IA/Introduction to Graphics/Lecture 2.md

 Write sphere equation as $(P-C)\cdot(P-C)-r^2=0$
 Then replace P with equation of line
 #### Shading
-After finding the intersection of a ray, you can find the normal to the object at that intersection point.
+- After finding the intersection of a ray, you can find the normal to the object at that intersection point.
-Shoot rays from that point to all of the light sources, and calculate the diffuse and specular reflections off the object at that point.
+- Shoot rays from that point to all of the light sources, and calculate the diffuse and specular reflections off the object at that point.
-Shadows can also be calculated by checking if another object is between the intersection and the light, and hence is casting a shadow.
+- Shadows can also be calculated by checking if another object is between the intersection and the light, and hence is casting a shadow.
-Reflection can be handled by spawning new rays to find the contribution
+- Reflection can be handled by spawning new rays to find the contribution to the pixel's colour given by the reflection.
+- Transparency works by letting objects through when rays are cast to the light source.
+- Refractive indexes can bend the rays as they pass through objects.
+- Both transparency and reflection can mean that a ray splits into two parts

+#### Illumination
+Dürer's method allows calculating what part of the scene is visible in any pixel.
+Colour depends on lighting, shadows and properties of surface material.
+Some surfaces will have specular or diffuse reflection.
+Some surfaces will absorb some wavelengths of light.